Sweet Heart's Cherry Cheesecake

 Since then, we've enjoyed many Valentine's Days.
-Some romantic, Some with our boys and chocolate treasure hunts.
+Some romantic, many with our boys and chocolate treasure hunts.

 But that very first Valentines Day, I remember, mostly because of the company, and partly because of the cheesecake.
 Who doesn’t love cheesecake?!